Anagni: Outrage of Anagni

 Anagni is connected to the events in the life of Boniface VIII, the fourth Pope to be born in the city, and a member of the powerful Caetani Family.
 He was elected after the abdication of Celestine V, but opposed by French Cardinals and by the powerful Colonna Family.

-In 1300, Boniface VIII, set up the first Jubilee and founded the first Roman university, but also began a feud with the King of France, Philip the Fair, who had assigned himself the right to tax the French clergy.
-In response, in 1302 Boniface delivered the Bull Unam Sanctam, which assigned to the Pope absolute supremacy over the earthly power of kings.
-In anger, Philip organized an expedition to arrest and help remove Boniface from his office.
+In 1300, Boniface VIII, set up the first Jubilee and founded the first Roman university, but also began a feud with the King of France, Philip the Fair, who had arrogated the right to tax the French clergy.
+In response, in 1302 Boniface delivered the Bull Unam Sanctam, which proclaimed absolute papal supremacy over the earthly power of kings.
+In anger, Philip organized an expedition to arrest and remove the pope.

-On 7 September 1303, the king's advisor Guillaume de Nogaret and Sciarra Colonna led a band of two thousand mercenaries on horse and foot.
+In 1303, the king's advisor Guillaume de Nogaret and Sciarra Colonna led a band of two thousand mercenaries on horse and foot.
 They joined locals in an attack on the palaces of the pope and his nephew at Anagni.
 The Pope's attendants and his nephew Francesco all soon fled; only the Spaniard Pedro Rodríguez, Cardinal of Santa Sabina, remained at his side.
 The palace was plundered and Boniface was nearly killed (Nogaret prevented Sciarra Colonna from murdering the pope).
 Still, Boniface was held prisoner and starved of food and drink for three days.
 This incident is called the Outrage of Anagni.
-According to a legend, during the imprisonment, the Pope was slapped by Sciarra Colonna with his gauntlet: the episode is called the Schiaffo di Anagni ("Anagni's Slap").
+According to a legend, during the imprisonment, the Pope was slapped by Sciarra Colonna with his gauntlet, called the Schiaffo di Anagni (Slap of Anagni).
 The imprisonment of the Pope inspired Dante Alighieri in a famous passage of his Divine Comedy (Purgatory, XX, vv.
 85-93), the new Pilate has imprisoned the Vicar of Christ.

 The people of Anagni rose against the invaders and released Boniface.
 The pope pardoned those captured.
-He returned to Rome on 13 September 1303.
+He returned to Rome in 1303.

-Despite his stoicism, Boniface was clearly shaken by the incident.
-The old pontiff, already suffering, developed a violent fever and died in Rome on 11 October 1303.
-In A Distant Mirror: The Calamitous Fourteenth Century, Barbara Tuchman states that his close advisors would later maintain that he died of a "profound chagrin".
+The old pontiff, already infirm, developed a violent fever and died in Rome on 11 October 1303.

-After the death of Boniface VIII, both the splendor of Anagni and the dreams of power of the Caetani Family collapsed and the doctrine of papal suzerainty of Kings was weakened.
+After the death of Boniface VIII, both the splendor of Anagni and the dreams of power of the Caetani Family collapsed and the doctrine of ultimate papal suzerainty was weakened.

-The transfer of the papal court to Avignon marked for Anagni the beginning of a long period of decline, which lasted through the entire 15th century.
+The transfer of the papal court to Avignon marked for Anagni the beginning of a long decline lasting through the entire 15th century.
 The town was sacked by the troops of Duke Werner von Urslingen in 1348, and depopulated.